 The methodology we use, is based on the phosphoramidite chemistry employed by all the automatic synthesizers and this should not change in the coming years as it is very efficient (given its rapidity and the very good yields in coupling reactions).

-We are able to make about 570 oligos (70mers), more if they are shorter (primers) a week for microarrays purposes.
-The platform is also making modified oligonucleotides for other purposes (HPLC purified molecular beacons, siRNA, 5’- or 3’- modified oligos by fluorophores or amino-groups).
+We are able to make about 570 oligos (70mers), more if they are shorter (primers) a week for microarrays purposes and sequencing.
+The platform is also making modified oligonucleotides for other purposes (HPLC purified molecular beacons, siRNA, 5’- and/or 3’- modified oligos by fluorophores or amino-groups).

 Quality controls are based upon capillary electrophoresis, high performance liquid chromatography, whatever is the length of the oligos and for oligos up to 40-50 bases, a third control is based on mass spectrometry after matrix laser desorption.

 .5’-amino-oligos covalently fixed on an aldehyde modified glass support, to develop microarrays dedicated to the analysis of expression profile of micro RNAs or to create « universal microarrays »

-.Several milligrams of short oligos for spectroscopic studies: cristallography, X-ray diffraction and NMR (publications with Pr Subirana at the University of Catalunya, Spain) and for the same purpose RNA sequences for Prof Ghomi (UMR CNRS 7033, Paris 13 University);
+.Several milligrams of short oligos for spectroscopic studies: cristallography, X-ray diffraction and NMR (publications with Pr Subirana at the University of Catalunya, Spain) and for the same purpose RNA and DNA oligos for Prof Ghomi (UMR CNRS 7033, Paris 13 University),

-.Molecular beacons, oligos with a 5’-fluorophore group and a quencher at the 3’ end to visualize the mRNA transport in the cell;
+.Many molecular beacons, oligos with a 5’-fluorophore group and a quencher at the 3’ end to visualize the mRNA transport in the cell,